olimpo127/olimpo127/README.md

 ### Hi there, I'm Felipe Ojeda - [olimpo127][github] 👋

-## I'm a Father, Full Stack Developer, and Industrial Civil Engineering student
+## I'm a Father, and Full Stack Developer
 - 🌱 I’m currently practicing with Front and Back End projects to keep geting better
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2023 Goals: Become part of a great Developers Team to keep growing in this new world